How to Sell Your House Without a Real Estate Agent

 Fortunately, in a market as competitive as real estate, there are other options.
 If you’re considering selling your house without a real estate agent, you can either sell by owner or sell to a real estate investor.
 Let’s explore both options.

-Sell By Owner
+Sell by Owner

 Some people are do-it-yourself people while others are hire-a-guy people.
 Depending on where you stand, the FSBO (for sale by owner) option may work well for you if you don’t mind putting a little bit of work into selling your house yourself.
-It essentially cuts out the middle-man of the process and allows you to take it into your own hands.
+It essentially cuts out the middle-man of the process and allows you to take the process into your own hands.

 If you have a little extra time, energy, patience, and savvy on your side, you might just very well succeed at FSBO.
 However, there’s no guarantee of a sale and the process of selling your house may end up taking longer than you’d like, therefore costing you more money in the end.

-Sell to Investor
+Sell to an Investor